jbossdemocentral/dv-gettingstarted/README.md

 Put the Data Virutalization Download, jboss-dv-installer-6.1.0.redhat-3.jar, into the software folder

 **STEP 2:** Run Scripts in the scripts folder
+-Note: in this option the data is set in ${jboss.home.dir}/standalone/data/ and the standalone.xml is update for the VDB
 -Run ```./init.sh``` to setup DV
 -Run ```./run.sh``` to run DV.
 Verify DV started completely with ```tail -f dv.log```
 -Run ```./test.sh > out.txt``` to test the OData url